siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ## Triggers

 Triggers allow events to be periodically generated. **Trigger definition** can be used to define a trigger.
-Trigger also works like a stream with a predefined schema.
+A trigger also works like a stream with a predefined schema.

 **Purpose**

-For some use cases the system should be able to periodically generated events based on specified time interval to perform some periodic executions.
+For some use cases the system should be able to periodically generate events based on a specified time interval to perform some periodic executions.

 Trigger can be performed during three times such as `'start'`, for a given `<time interval>` or for a given `'<cron expression>'`,